Ordering a Custom Server

 - Go to the Servers and colocation section in the Control Panel and click Order.

 - Go to the Server Configurator tab.
-Build your server, select the number of servers, location and billing option.
-Note: servers are located in Selectel data centers in the regions of Moscow and St. Petersburg.
-Selectel infrastructure within a region is divided into locations with the SPB or MSK prefixes.
+Build your server, select the number of servers, pool, and billing option.
+Note: servers are located in Selectel data centers in the regions of St. Petersburg, Moscow, Novosibirsk, Tashkent, and Amsterdam.

 - Select a billing option.
 Note: there is an installation fee in addition to the configuration cost.
 This fee covers building and mounting the server in the rack.
 This fee does not apply if paying for 6 months or more.